 Overall, Cavour’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Cavour does not have a public transit system used by locals to get to and from work.
+Cavour is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Cavour ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.76% of people over 25 have a college degree.